What is reverse cloud migration?

 Cloud repatriation trends

-• Financial companies are getting their databases back from AWS to reduce ongoing costs and increase control.
+- Financial companies are getting their databases back from clouds to reduce ongoing costs and increase control.

 Types of reverse migration